Content code

 Corps

-Some watch hands absorb the light they receive as long as the environment is lit.
-When night falls (or the lights are switched off), the hands slowly emit the energy received in the form of light, allowing them to be seen for as long as the stored energy is not exhausted.
+The hands of some watches absorb the light they receive when the environment is lit.
+When night falls (or the lights are turned off), the hands slowly emit the energy received in the form of light, allowing them to be visible until the stored energy is exhausted.
 This type of watch could, for example, enable a diver to see the time in the depths of the water, where light is scarce.

 Corps